zio/zio/docs/datatypes/stream/zstream.md

    ZStream.fromReader(new FileReader("file.txt"))
 ```

-ZIO Stream also has `ZStream.fromReaderZIO` and `ZStream.fromReaderManaged` variants.
+ZIO Stream also has `ZStream.fromReaderZIO` and `ZStream.fromReaderScoped` variants.

 ### From Java Stream